NLESC-JCER/cpp2wasm/TESTING.md

 In the following examples, we test if the example web pages render the answer `-1.00` when they are visited.

-To visit a web page we need to start a web server with
+To visit a web page we need to start a simple web server with using Python

 ```shell
 python3 -m http.server 8000